#22. Ginger Cake with Lemon Icing

-#22.
+#23.
 Banoffee Cake

 This Banoffee Cake recipe from Donal Skehan certainly gives Banoffee Pie a run for its money with its moist banana sponge layered with a sweet caramel frosting.

 These strawberry shortcakes are simple to make, just make your shortbread rounds, then sandwich with fresh cream and sliced strawberries.
-Yum!
-And they look so pretty.

-#24.
+#25.
 Lemon Yoghurt Cake

-There’s a sugar-lemon syrup and also an icing sugar-lemon glaze to make it extra lemon-y.
+This Lemon Yoghurt Cake uses yoghurt to moisten the cake.
+There’s an icing sugar-lemon glaze to make it extra lemon-y.

-#25.
+#26.
 Layered Chocolate Cake

-Another Ina Garten classic, she declared that this double layered chocolate cake “the most fabulous chocolate cake that I’ve ever made,” when Food & Wine ran her recipe in 2007.
+Am Ina Garten classic, she declared that this double layered chocolate cake “the most fabulous chocolate cake that I’ve ever made,” when Food & Wine first ran her recipe in 2007.

-#26.
+#27.
 Iced Almond Cake

 The icing on this Iced Almond Cake is very simple, made with icing sugar and water, and you can decorate as you please.
 It only takes 35 minutes to bake so you can whip one up quickly for any bake sale!

-#27.
+#28.
 Raspberry Shortcakes

 These Raspberry Shortcakes use vanilla cream and fresh raspberries stacked with shortcake rounds.
 Use a crimped cutter to make your shortcake rounds look extra pretty.